 House approves $368.5 million in support, needed resources for first responders

-State Rep. Andrew Fink of Adams Township has voted in support of a plan to significantly bolster support for Michigan’s law enforcement and public safety personnel – giving them the needed resources to better protect the people they serve.
+State Rep. Pamela Hornberger of Chesterfield Township has voted in support of a plan to significantly bolster support for Michigan’s law enforcement and public safety personnel – giving them the needed resources to better protect the people they serve.

 The supplemental appropriation is funded by one-time federal COVID relief and surplus state resources.